 From the age of 10 or 11, I become keen on writing my own stories.
 During my Wimsey period, when tasked to write a story on a fictional subject of our own choice for school homework, I filled an entire school exercise book with a story set in Wakefield called Murder in the Cathedral.
 (I am quite certain that I had no knowledge of TS Eliot's Murder in the Cathedral when I chose the title for my epic.)
+When I asked someone in Wakefield Cathedral if I go up the spire to help me with a story I was writing, I was told, "Of course you can't: there is a war on you know!!"
 I wrote my story straight off at one sitting without any planning whatsoever.
 I remember deciding, even before I put pen to paper, that I would fill all 64 pages of a new school exercise book with my story.
 My use of phrases such as "rigor mortis had not yet set in" and "powder burns on the body suggest that he was shot at point-blank range", clearly startled the teachers at school.

-The plot of my story was influenced by many things including the Wimsey books, the exciting Sexton Blake stories that came out in paperback every few weeks and which consumed quite a lot of my pocket money, and a climb I had made on my own a week earlier up to the base of the spire of Christ Church.
-I knew the way up to the base of the church spire because one Sunday, after Matins, one of the organists had taken me behind the organ to show me some of the organ's workings.
+The plot of my story was influenced by many things including the Wimsey books, the exciting Sexton Blake stories that came out in paperback every few weeks and which consumed quite a lot of my pocket money, and a climb I had made, on my own, a week earlier up to the base of the spire of Christ Church.
+I knew the way up to the base of the church spire because one Sunday, after Matins, the organist had taken me behind the organ to show me some of the organ's workings.
 He had also shown me the tiny door which led, he said, via a very cramped spiral staircase, through the belfry level and finally up to the platform at the base of the spire.
 He couldn't take me himself because he had a bad leg.
-I knew then that sooner or later I would have to go up on my own; I didn't plan to ask permission because I assumed it would be refused.
-Churches were routinely left unlocked in the 1940s so I went the following Saturday morning when the church was empty.
+I knew then that sooner or later I would have to go up on my own; I didn't plan to ask permission because, after the curt refusal I had got at the Cathedral, I assumed it would be refused.
+Christ Church, like most churches, were routinely left unlocked in the 1940s so I went the following Saturday morning when the church was empty.
 There was a grand view of Wakefield and district from up there and no-one ever knew I had been there all on my own.

 My parents were summoned to explain to the Head Master at St James' why I apparently had a morbid interest in murders, executions and post mortems.
 By this time Mr Moore had been replaced by nice, portly, Mr Ronnie Paterson who walked with a limp.
 Perhaps, he wondered, Dad had been telling me lurid stories about goings-on in Wakefield prison?
 Not so.
 "I've had to sign the Official Secrets Act," Dad used to tell me, mysteriously, whenever I asked him what he did at work.
 My parents were able to convince Mr Paterson that I was just a normal child who read a lot and had a vivid imagination.
 The Head Master then turned to me and sternly told me that the exercise book had been intended to last the whole term.
 "There is a paper shortage you know, Tony", said Mr Paterson.
 He gave me a new exercise book but retained the one containing my story.
 I do wish I had been allowed to keep it.